Preparing for Debarkation Day

 - Guests should review the Cruise Director’s Debarkation Talk on the stateroom television.

-- All used Carnival luggage tags need to be removed; new numbered Zone luggage tags need to be filled out and attached to every piece of luggage.
+- All Carnival luggage tags need to be removed; new numbered Zone luggage tags given to you on the last day of the cruise need to be filled out and attached to every piece of luggage.
 The tear-off section needs to be kept as reference.
 Extra tags are available from the stateroom steward.

 - For cruise durations 6 days and more, liquor purchased from the Gift Shop or from ashore that was held for safekeeping will be delivered to guest staterooms after 7:00pm, the evening prior to debarkation (some exceptions may apply).
 For cruise durations 5 days and less, liquor will be available for collection in a designated lounge on the morning of debarkation.
 Guests cruising back-to-back will collect all items at the end of the 2nd cruise.

-- Option 2 – Self Assist: Luggage should be kept in the stateroom until the guests leave the following morning.
+- Option 1 - Express debark: Luggage should be kept in the stateroom until the guests leave the following morning.
 It is not necessary to place the Zone luggage tags on the luggage.